-Original Version Anonymised Ve

-Context

-The BBC producer allegedly struck by Jeremy Clarkson will not press charges against the "Top Gear" host, his lawyer said Friday.
-Clarkson, who hosted one of the most-watched television shows in the world, was dropped by the BBC Wednesday after an internal investigation by the British broad- caster found he had subjected producer Oisin Tymon "to an unprovoked physical and verbal attack." the ent381 produces not press charges lawyer said fridates most - watched to dropped by the e investigation by had subjected preprint physical and vertication of the entry of the entr
+Original Version Anonymised Ve Context The BBC producer allegedly struck by Jeremy the ent381 produ Clarkson will not press charges against the "Top not press charges Gear" host, his lawyer said Friday.
+Clarkson, who lawyer said frida hosted one of the most-watched television shows most - watched t in the world, was dropped by the BBC Wednesday dropped by the e after an internal investigation by the British broad- investigation by caster found he had subjected producer Oisin Tymon "to an unprovoked physical and verbal attack." physical and ver Query Producer X will not press charges against Jeremy producer X will Clarkson, his lawyer says. his lawyer says .
+Answer Oisin Tymon ent193 rsion acer allegedly struck by ent212 will s against the "ent153" host, his ay. ent212, who hosted one of the television shows in the world, was ent381 wednesday after an internal the ent180 broadcaster found he oducer ent193 " to an unprovoked bal attack . " . . .

-Query 1

-Producer X will not press charges against Jeremy Clarkson, his lawyer says. producer X will his lawyer says.

-Answer

-Oisin Tymon ent193